cjdbarlow/Part-One/definitions.md

 Pressure exerted by a vapour which is in equilibrium with its liquid state.
 Increases with temperature, since as the kinetic energy (heat) content of molecules increase, more of them enter the vapour phase.

 * **Second Gas Effect**
-Disproportionately rapid rise in FA/Fi ratio seen when an anaesthetic agent is coadministered with nitrous oxide.
+Disproportionately rapid rise in FA/Fi ratio seen when an anaesthetic agent is co-administered with nitrous oxide.

 * **Seebeck effect**
 The generation of a potential difference at the junction of two dissimilar metals, with its value dependent on the temperature of the junction.